 Students are always encouraged to speak with their building administrators, such as the Front Desk Manager, Resident Assistant, and/or Resident Director, to discuss room change procedures, policies and issues involved in their room.
-Building staff will work with students to ensure they properly check-in and check-out of their spaces.
+Building staff will work with students to ensure they properly While sharing a space in a residence hall, roommates may develop strong bonds that can last beyond their college experience.

+check-in and check-out of their spaces.
 Necessary room changes due to student conflicts and/or building maintenance issues may occur at any time throughout the year.
 For specific information about the Room Change Process, please visit https:// housing.temple.edu/select-yourhousing/room-change.